50 Best Steakhouses in the U.S., Ranked

 The Experience at Five O'Clock Steakhouse

 Formerly Coerper's Five O'Clock Club, this steakhouse has been entertaining patrons since the 1940s.
-The supper club atmosphere remains, in which you'll start the experience at the bar with a cocktail before moving into the dining room, where a salad, relish tray and warm bread awaits before you decide on your dinner order.
+The supper club atmosphere remains, in which you'll start the experience at the bar with a cocktail before moving into the dining room, where a salad, relish tray and warm bread await before you decide on your dinner order.

 What People Say About Five O'Clock Steakhouse